Portal (series): History

 The concept of Portal came from Narbacular Drop, a student project from the DigiPen Institute of Technology.
 The game included the aspects of placing portals on any flat surfaces and using them to maneuver around levels.
-Valve's employees, attending a DigiPen career fair, saw their game and shortly later offered the entire team jobs at Valve to help expand on their idea.
+Several Valve employees, attending a DigiPen career fair, saw Narbacular Drop and offered the entire team jobs at Valve almost immediately to help expand on their idea.

 Valve originally saw Portal as an experimental game to be included with its upcoming compilation, The Orange Box, alongside its release of Half-Life 2: Episode Two and Team Fortress 2.
-To give the game character, a minimal story, tied loosely with the Half-Life world, was written by Valve's Erik Wolpaw and Marc Laidlaw.
-They needed a character to guide the player through the game, coming onto a polite but humorous artificial intelligence, which would ultimately become the character of GLaDOS.
+To give the game character, a minimal story, tied loosely with the Half-Life world, was written by Valve's Erik Wolpaw.
+He needed a character to guide the player through the game, coming onto a polite but humorous artificial intelligence, which would ultimately become the character of GLaDOS.

 Portal's release with The Orange Box received near-universal praise, with the standalone game earning an aggregate Metacritic rating of 90 out of 100.
 With success of the game, work on an expanded sequel began nearly immediately, expanding the development team from 8 to about 30-40 programmers.
 Initial ideas for Portal 2 retained the idea of solving puzzles through scientific concepts, but eliminating the use of portals altogether; these versions did not fare well with test audiences nor with Gabe Newell, Valve's president; these ideas were dropped though saved for potential reuse in a different game by Valve.
 Portal 2 development was restarted specifically to keep the portal concept but adding new elements to freshen the gameplay.

-During this period, Valve had witnessed another student project out of Digipen, Tag: The Power of Paint which allows the player to spray paint onto surfaces to alter their behavior, and brought them into Valve, though not initially as part of the Portal.
-The Tag team had found a way to incorporate their paints with real-time fluid dynamics code previously made by Valve, and soon their concept for paints had become the "conversion gels" as part of Portal 2.
+During this period, Valve had witnessed another student project out of DigiPen, Tag: The Power of Paint, which allows the player to spray paint onto surfaces to alter their behavior.
+The team was brought into Valve, though not initially as part of the Portal franchise.
+The Tag team had found a way to incorporate their paints with real-time fluid dynamics code previously made by Valve, and the concept became the "conversion gels" found in Portal 2.